opentok/opentok-reconnection/js-sample/README.md

 	 For the purposes of quickly demonstrating the Automatic Reconnections functionality through this sample code, we are utilizing the `config.js` file to set an API key, a session ID and a token to use.
 However, when deploying your application to production, you should not hardcode the session ID and token as we do here.
-Instead, you shoud use one of the [OpenTok Server SDKs](https://tokbox.com/developer/sdks/server/) to dynamically generate a session ID and token.
+Instead, you should use one of the [OpenTok Server SDKs](https://tokbox.com/developer/sdks/server/) to dynamically generate a session ID and token.